mulle-nat/mulle-project/README-RELEASENOTES.md

-# mulle-homebrew-releasenotes
+# mulle-project-releasenotes

 You are ready to tag your program.
 You keep your release-notes in a file `RELEASENOTES.md` Once they have been written, you will tag your project.
-It is assumed that the version number has been set correctly already and that it can be retrieved with  `mulle-homebrew-version`.
+It is assumed that the version number has been set correctly already and that it can be retrieved with  `mulle-project-version`.
 That makes it all a little easier.

 #### 1. Check that the version number is correct

 ```
-mulle-homebrew-version
+mulle-project-version
 ```

 #### 2. Check generated content